pjedinys/seqs-alignment/README.md

 # seqs-alignment
-Alignment of genetic sequences using Waterman-Smith algorithm
+Alignment of genetic sequences using Smith-Waterman algorithm